Back Discover Easter Week in Asturias

 Easter Week in Avilés has been declared a Festival of Tourist Interest in Asturias since 2003 precisely because of the history and quality of its processions, which have been held without interruption since 1948, and have their roots in the tradition of brotherhoods and processions that have been organised in this council since the 17th century.

-There are 9 brotherhoods in the city with more than a thousand members, and during Holy Week, which begins with the Palm Sunday processions, there are more than 10 processions with 23 processions and 16 processional images.
+There are 9 brotherhoods in the city with more than a thousand members, and during Holy Week, which begins with the Palm Sunday processions, there are more than 10 processions with 23 floats and 16 processional images.
 The processions in Avilés end on the Saturday of Glory.

 In Avilés, the end of the calendar of processions gives way to another important festival declared to be of National Tourist Interest, the Fiesta del Bollo.

 This festival is held on Sunday and Easter Monday.
-On Sunday there is a parade of floats and folklore groups, and on Monday, after the mass in San Nicolás de Bari and the corresponding proclamation, there is a multitudinous fraternisation meal in the streets of the old quarter of Avilés.
+On Sunday there is a parade of floats and folklore groups, and on Monday, after mass in San Nicolás de Bari and the corresponding proclamation, there is a multitudinous fraternisation meal in the streets of the old quarter of Avilés.

 Easter Week in Villaviciosa